 Whether you are an ardent hiker, a nature lover, or just out for a family stroll, you’ll find a hiking trail at Silent Lake that suits you.
 Each of the three trails has the same underlying qualities – the tranquility and solitude of the natural environment.
 Each one will expand your wilderness experience at Silent Lake and introduce you to the ecology and history of the park area.

-Lakehead Loop Trail - 1.5 km, 30 minutes round trip, easy
+Lakehead Loop Trail - 1.5 km, 30 minutes round trip, moderate

 This short trail is designed for those who wish to stretch their legs by taking a leisurely walk in natural and peaceful surroundings.
 It follows the lakeshore through a low lying area of cedar and Black Ash.
 The trail then makes its way to higher ground through strands of hemlock, Sugar Maple and Red Oak.